 Army officer selection

-Officer selection is divided into two stages– the first is the Briefing, where you are supported and given help preparing for your return to the Main Board.
+The Army Officer Selection Board (ASOB) is divided into two stages – the first is the Briefing, where you are supported and given help to prepare for your return at the Main Board.

 Assessment tips